VladislavKl/ReactJS/project1/README.md

-A simple application with naviagtion and a popup message (kind of)
+## A simple application with navigation and the popup message (kind of)

 ## Available Scripts